 - Expertise of the Healthcare Provider: Ensure that the professional performing the laser resurfacing has proper credentials and experience.

-- Type of Laser Used: Different lasers have varying effects, so it’s essential to understand which one will be used and its specific benefits.
+- Type of Laser Used: Different lasers have different effects; so, it is important to know which one will be applied and its particular advantages.

 Types of Lasers and Their Effects